How can I improve my Italian accent and intonation

 Consistent Listening and Speaking Practice

-By combining imitation, focused phonetic practice, technology-enabled feedback, and frequent listening and speaking, you can significantly enhance your Italian accent and intonation authenticity.
+By combining imitation, focused phonetic practice, technology-enabled feedback, listening to varied sources, conversational practice, and understanding regional and cultural nuances, learners can significantly enhance their Italian accent and intonation authenticity.
 1, 2, 4, 5

 References